FrancesCoronel/personal-website-v3/_posts/2014-03-12-python-bits-1.md

 11. It should look something like this:\
     ![Adding Python
     3.0](https://fvcproductions.files.wordpress.com/2014/03/screen-shot-2014-03-04-at-11-47-49-am.png)
-12. Once you’ve done that, you can choose Python 3 from your scroll bar of languages…and FINALLY — you can freaking use Python 3.0.
+12. Once you've done that, you can choose Python 3 from your scroll bar of languages…and FINALLY — you can freaking use Python 3.0.

 **Problem 2 - Numerical Expressions**

 So with Python, you have the ability to to use the language as a calculator.
-I mean, it’s an awesome programming language so you can pretty much use the language to do **whatever the hell you want**.
+I mean, it's an awesome programming language so you can pretty much use the language to do **whatever the hell you want**.

 So go ahead and open up a tab and check out what happens when you work